slatedocs/slate/source/includes/_runs.md

 Status can be one of the following: PASSED, FAILED, BLOCKED, NO RUN, N/A When using steps, the exit-code is ignored, and it calculates it according to the steps status.

-*** files would be as an attachments in your automated tests.
+*** Files would be as attachments in your automated test runs.
 It's a json hash that has two attributes: filename, and content_encoded.
 We expect to get the file content encoded as BASE64.
 See code examples: shell with curl to your right, Ruby example <a href="https://github.com/PractiTest/pt-api-examples/blob/master/api.v2/ruby/runs.rb" target="blank"> here</a>, Python version 2 example <a href="https://github.com/PractiTest/pt-api-examples/blob/master/api.v2/python/create_run_attachments_v2.py" target="blank"> here</a>, Python version 3 example <a href="https://github.com/PractiTest/pt-api-examples/blob/master/api.v2/python/create_run_attachments_v3.py" target="blank"> here</a>, Java example <a href="https://github.com/PractiTest/pt-api-examples/blob/master/api.v2/java/src/main/java/com/practitest/examples/RunWithAttachments.java" target="blank"> here</a>, C sharp (.Net) example <a href="https://github.com/PractiTest/pt-api-examples/blob/master/api.v2/csharp/create_run_attachments.cs" target="blank"> here</a>.

+**** This parameter allows to attach files to specific step/s.

 ```shell